Movable IRS-Aided ISAC Systems: Joint Beamforming and Position Optimization: Simulation Results

 \subsection{Performance Comparison}

-We provide the performance comparison to evaluate the effectiveness of the proposed MIRS-aided ISAC system in this section.
+In this section, we provide the performance comparison to evaluate the effectiveness of the proposed MIRS-aided ISAC system.
 The proposed MIRS with element-wise control and array-wise control are denoted as ``\textbf{MIRS-EC}" and ``\textbf{MIRS-AC}", respectively.
-Besides, we consider the following schemes for comparison: 1)``\textbf{BF Only}": Only the beamforming $\mathbf{W}$ and receive filter $\mathbf{V}$ at BS are optimized via the PRMO, while other variables are fixed as initial value; 2)``\textbf{FPA-IRS}": $\mathbf{W}$, $\mathbf{V}$, and $\boldsymbol{\phi}$ of the IRS with fixed elements are jointly optimized via the PRMO; 3)``\textbf{Sep}": The variables are separately optimized to obtain a feasible solution.
-Specifically, the element positions and $\boldsymbol{\phi}$ are obtained to maximize the sum channel gain via gradient descent \cite{MA3}, $\mathbf{V}$ is obtained by the Rayleigh quotation \cite{IRS7}, and $\mathbf{W}$ is optimized via the SDR method with $500$ times Gaussian randomization \cite{sdr}.
+Besides, we consider the following schemes for comparisons: \begin{itemize} \item ``\textbf{BF Only}": Only the beamforming $\mathbf{W}$ and receive filter $\mathbf{V}$ at BS are optimized via the PRMO.
+FPA-IRS with random reflection coefficients is adopted.
+Based on Table I, the computational complexity of the scheme is $\mathcal{O}\bigl(M^{3.5}(K_c+K_t)^{3.5}+I_1I_2(M^3K_t+K_c^3M+K_t^3M^2+S(M^2K_t+K_cK_tM))\bigr)$ \item ``\textbf{FPA-IRS}": $\mathbf{W}$, $\mathbf{V}$, and $\boldsymbol{\phi}$ of the FPA-IRS are jointly optimized via the PRMO.
+Based on Table I, the computational complexity of the scheme is $\mathcal{O}\bigl(M^{3.5}(K_c+K_t)^{3.5}+I_1I_2(M^3K_t+N^2M^2K_t^2+K_c^3M+K_t^3M^2+S(M^2K_t+K_cK_tM+N))\bigr)$ \item ``\textbf{Sep}": The variables are separately optimized via existing optimization techniques to obtain a feasible solution.
+Specifically, the element positions and $\boldsymbol{\phi}$ are obtained to maximize the sum channel gain via gradient descent \cite{MA3}, $\mathbf{V}$ is obtained by the Rayleigh quotation \cite{IRS3}, and $\mathbf{W}$ is optimized via the SDR method with $500$ times Gaussian randomization \cite{sdr}.
+The complexity of the scheme is $\mathcal{O}\bigl(M^{3.5}(K_c+K_t)^{3.5}+N^2(K_c+K_t+M)\bigr)$. \end{itemize}